barrstore/ASAT-8-2024/README.md

-19..Istilah lain dari teks ulasan adalah . . . .
+19..Istilah lain dari teks ulasan adalah . . . .A

 A. Resensi